DAFoam/DAFoam.github.io/pages/mydoc/mydoc_gui_pvoptairfoil.md

 First, confirm the optimization folder is selected, then choose the upper and lower profiles for your airfoil by clicking the *Select Upper Surface Profile* and *Select Lower Surface Profile* buttons and selecting the files from the dialog
 - An example of the upper and lower surface profiles can be found [here](https://github.com/DAFoam/pvOptGUI_tutorials/tree/main/NACA0012)

 Next you can set the approximate number of mesh cells, the boundary layer thickness and the number of cells between the surface and the far field

 Experienced users may choose to select the *Toggle Advanced Mesh Settings* to refine their mesh further, in which case the total mesh cells is calculated from these inputs

 Finally, select the *Generate Mesh* button to start mesh generation, a few seconds later a message box should appear indicating success or failure and the airfoil's calculated chord length

-**NOTE:** To load a generated mesh to the viewing area in Paraview, navigate to your paraview.foam file in the pipeline, and click refresh and apply in the menu below (you may need to scroll)
+**NOTE:** To load a generated mesh to the viewing area in ParaView, navigate to your paraview.foam file in the pipeline, and click refresh and apply in the menu below (you may need to scroll)

 ---

-### Write the Run Script
+## Write the run script

 ![Runscript](/images/tutorials/GUI_runscript.png)